 Boston’s first attempt at a logo was really quite reasonable.
 Yes, brown really shouldn’t have a place in the colour palettes of professional sports teams, but this was nearly a century ago when tastes were different and, according to the progression of photographic technology, the human eye was just developing the ability to see colour.
 It helped that the team’s founder and owner, Charles Adams, also owned a chain of grocery stores, whose colour scheme just happened to be brown and gold.

 Laid against the all-brown backdrop of the team’s first jersey, at the very least, this crest did not look out of place.
 The wordmarks sandwiching a vicious predator would have presented a strong image of the nascent team to the rest of the NHL.

 That said, even in 1924, one would think it would have been common knowledge that bears generally have four legs.
 In addition, “Boston” and “Bruins” are written in two different typefaces.
 And why the B and N are so big is beyond me.

 But not a bad attempt, all things considered.
 It was even brought back for the 2016 NHL Winter Classic where, set atop a black background, it looked even better.
 This jersey was later adopted as Boston’s full-time alternate.

 The Boston Bear: Version 2.0

 The very next season, the Bruins livened up their uniforms with the addition of white.
-This a design choice was accompanied the following year by the standardisation of some of the aesthetically problematic elements of their inaugural logo.
+This design choice was accompanied the following year by the standardisation of some of the aesthetically problematic elements of their inaugural logo.